CloudWebManage/cwm-users-documentation/objectstorage/cli.md

 To list all the supported commands, run `mc --help`.

-For CWM MinIO instances, the following commands are supported:
+For CWM Object Storage instances, the following commands are supported:

 ```text
 alias       set, remove and list aliases in configuration file